 Volunteers may decide which days and hours they wish to participate.
 Our processes allow for flexibility in scheduling your volunteer days and times.
 Students may choose to accumulate volunteer hours on Saturdays as well as during the summer.
 Check with your advisor regarding any special reporting requirements.

-VOLUNTEER DAYS AND HOURS: The toy shop is open Tuesday, Wednesday, Thursday from 8:00am – noon and Saturday from 8:30am - 11:30am
+VOLUNTEER DAYS AND HOURS: The toy shop is open Tuesday, Wednesday, Thursday, and Saturday from 8:00 am - 12:00 pm

 To begin as a volunteer at Toymakers of East Lake